-Student's performance will be based on the Florida Standards (FS) and Next Generation Sunshine State Standards (NGSSS).
-This includes specific levels of performance required in reading, writing, science and mathematics, for each grade.
+Student's performance will be based on the Florida Standards (FS) and State Academic Standards (formerly Next Generation Sunshine State Standards (NGSSS), or B.E.S.T.
+Standards.
+This includes specific levels of performance required in reading, writing, science, social studies and mathematics, for each grade.

-The Levy County School Board has implemented a scientifically research-based curriculum which includes the FS and NGSSS and Curriculum Frameworks for students in grades Pre-K through 12 as adopted by the Department of Education.
+The Levy County School Board has implemented a scientifically research-based curriculum which includes applicable standards and Curriculum Frameworks for students in grades Pre-K through 12 as adopted by the Department of Education.

-Mastery of the standards will be indicated through student achievement of a grade of 60 percent in each course where numerical grades are given.
+Mastery of the standards will be indicated through student achievement of a standards based report card (K-2) or a grade of 60 percent (grades 3-12) in each course where numerical grades are given.
 Teacher observation, classroom assignments, and examinations will also be used.
 Coverage of each standard will be documented in lesson plan books.

-The Florida Standards and Next Generation Sunshine State Standards prepare students to effectively engage, communicate, and compete globally with students around the world.
+The applicable Standards prepare students to effectively engage, communicate, and compete globally with students around the world.
 Florida's standards will incorporate important skills such as critical thinking, problem-solving, creativity, innovation, collaboration and communication.